 The building and program are designed to engage students in real-world work environments that promote hands-on learning and feature cutting-edge technology and equipment.
 Flexible study and breakout spaces will encourage team-based learning, with health professions programs intentionally mixed to breakdown academic silos.
 Faculty will be grouped together in a “faculty commons” to encourage cross-discipline engagement.
 The building’s clear conceptual diagram captures views of the neighboring Table Rocks and Cascade mountains to facilitate easy wayfinding and foster a sense of place.
 A high-performing building envelope, passive shading, low-water landscape, and rooftop solar panels will provide the college and community an efficient, low-maintenance, and long-lasting facility.

 As lead allied health building architects, Hennebery Eddy is partnered with local executive architect Kistler+Small+White.
-The 38,000-square-foot building will join the TRC Building and the newly renovated High-Tech Center to finalize the first phase of the campus master plan (also designed by Hennebery Eddy).
-The project broke ground in March 2019 and is scheduled to open for classes in fall 2020.
+The 38,000-square-foot building will join the TRC Building and the newly renovated High-Tech Center to finalize the first phase of the campus master plan (also designed by Hennebery Eddy and Kistler+Small+White).
+The project broke ground in March 2019 and is on schedule to open for classes in fall 2020.